crukci-bioinformatics/MGA/README.md

 automation tool.
 Details on how to install and run Maven can be found [here](http://maven.apache.org).

-Maven will automatically download dependencies from a central Maven repository.
-MGA is dependent on a workflow system also developed at CRUK-CI.
-We are in the process of releasing the workflow system and making the workflow dependencies available on a publicly-accessible Maven repository.
-In the interim, however, the workflow libraries and two other dependencies not available in the public Maven repository (Apache Xerces XML Schema and PsychoPath Path 2.0 Processor) are included in a local Maven repository under the maven subdirectory and are used in building MGA.
+Maven will automatically download dependencies from the central Maven repository and a repository hosted by Cancer Research UK Cambridge Institute (CRUK-CI).
+The latter contains the Java libraries and source code for the workflow system that MGA depends on, which is also developed at CRUK-CI.

 1. Clone the MGA project